Milotrince/ee120-site-test/policies.md

 * We'll release full autograder scores during the week after the lab is due.

+### Drops

+**We will automatically drop the lowest problem set score and the lowest lab score, excluding lab 6, from your final grade**.
+There will be a chance to get one more problem set drop by filling out the mid-semester feedback form.

 ### Grace Period

-Although problem sets and labs are due on Fridays, **you can submit, with no penalty, each of your assignments (problem sets and labs) until 11:59pm one day after the official due date of that assignment**.
+Although problem sets are due on Mondays and labs are due on Thursdays, **you can submit, with no penalty, each of your assignments (problem sets and labs) until 11:59pm, one day after the official due date of that assignment**.
 This comes with two important caveats: